 Like most major coding languages, XML Schema allows you to create data types that inherit some of their elements from other data types.
 This is called defining a type by extension.
-For example, you could create a new type called alienInfo, that extends the personalInfo structure defined in Example 2.4, "A Complex Type" by adding a new element called planet.
+For example, you could create a new type called alienInfo, which extends the personalInfo structure defined in Example 4 by adding a new element called planet.